nolan-h-hamilton/Consenrich/docs/source/examples.rst

 We save the following YAML configuration as ``H3K36me3Experiment.yaml``.

-.. admonition:: Guidance: Single-End Data
+.. admonition:: Guidance: Low Coverage, Single-End Data
   :class: tip
   :collapsible: closed

-  If using single-end reads, consider extending all reads to their full (estimated) fragment length, particularly for broad marks.
+  For single-end analyses, consider extending all reads to their full (estimated) fragment length.
+This may be particularly beneficial when targeting broader marks with low-coverage data.

-  This is invoked via ``samParams.inferFragmentLength: 1`` as in the YAML configuration below.
+  Fragment length approximation can be invoked by setting ``samParams.inferFragmentLength: 1`` in the YAML configuration.

   Roughly, we obtain the estimated fragment length by solving the following for lags :math:`k` in strand-specific coverage tracks :math:`f(i), r(i)`,